Zero-footprint coverage analysis for critical software

 What happens if I encounter an issue while using an RVS tool?

 All RVS licenses include access to our dedicated in-house support team, who will work with you to provide a rapid fix to your issue.
 This is a critical part of our vision.
-During 2016, we responded to 97% of new support requests within one working day, closed 56% of these within 3 working days and 91% within 20 working days.
+During 2021, we resolved 63% of our support requests within 7 working days and 93% within 30 working days.
 We also inform our customers of known issues via our website and email.

 -